Exploits & Vulnerabilities

 The steel industry is a prime area for installing Private 5G

-Private 5G is said to bring about the "democratisation of communications."
+Private 5G is said to bring about the "democratization of communications."
 This technology allows private companies and local governments to take the driving seat in operating the latest information communication systems.
-However, not all organisations have the knowledge and ability to deal with telecom technology, and this can result in a security risk.
+However, not all organizations have the knowledge and ability to deal with telecom technology, and this can result in a security risk.
 We carried out this field test to identify the potential for this risk in detail.
 For this test, we used an environment based on the steel industry.

 The nature of the steel industry makes it a truly ideal field for implementing 5G, and it also requires data integrity.